minamijoyo/tfmigrate/README.md

 - `secret_key` (optional): AWS secret key.
 This can also be sourced from the `AWS_SECRET_ACCESS_KEY` environment variable, AWS shared credentials file, or AWS shared configuration file.
 - `profile` (optional): Name of AWS profile in AWS shared credentials file or AWS shared configuration file to use for credentials and/or configuration.
 This can also be sourced from the `AWS_PROFILE` environment variable.
 - `role_arn` (optional): Amazon Resource Name (ARN) of the IAM Role to assume.
+- `kms_key_id` (optional): Amazon Server-Side Encryption (SSE) KMS Key Id.
+When specified, this encryption key will be used and server-side encryption will be enabled.
+See the [terraform s3 backend](https://www.terraform.io/language/settings/backends/s3#kms_key_id).

 The following attributes are also available, but they are intended to use with `localstack` for testing.